blippy/neoleo/examples/accounts/README.md

 Ever wanted to keep a simple set of accounts?
 Well, neoleo makes that possible.

+2025-10-31 process-1 supercedes process as a standard process Everything is combined in one tcl file

 ## Transaction data

 Let's keep our transaction data in a spreadsheet, let's call it